decisionintelligence/TFB/README.md

 If you want to run datasets in parallel, test multiple datasets, or test multiple algorithms, and so on, you can [click here](./docs/tutorials/other_usage.sh).

+4. How long the look-back window is used for the multivariate forecasting evaluation results?
+You can find answer [here](https://github.com/decisionintelligence/TFB/issues/40).

 ## Citation

 If you find this repo useful, please cite our paper.